T-72 operators and variants

 The T-72 is a Soviet-designed main battle tank that entered production in 1973.
-It replaced the T-54/55 series as the workhorse of Soviet tank forces (while the T-64 and T-80 served as the Soviet high-technology tanks).
+It replaced the T-54/55 series as the workhorse of Soviet tank forces (while the T-64 and T-80 served as the Soviet high-technology tanks with faster autoloaders, better mobility and armor).
 In front-line Russian service, T-72s are being upgraded or augmented by the T-90, itself a modernized version of the T-72B.
 The T-72 has been exported and produced in many countries.